How nice of you to publish Your thoughts on everything. Such well-informed opinions – A wit and wisdom spring!

 And nor can I ignore you: Our roots are intertwined.
 There’s too much goddamn common ground For me to be unkind.

-Our other mates esteem you – They find you quite the hoot; They like your unrestrained approach And think your rants are cute.
+Our pals in common rate you – They find you quite the hoot; They like your unrestrained approach And think your rants are cute.

 For me, your over-sharing Just irritates and cloys, Since one percent is interesting And ninety-nine just noise.